gec/reef/http-bridge/http-bridge/README.markdown

 This is the most useful part of the bridge, it provides a semantic layer on the objects to provide much of the same functionality as the java service-client apis.
 We currently support most of the service-client calls where the parameters are all simple to represent as strings (and therefore useable in a query string).
-We currently implement around 30% of the api functions in ReefServices with plans to implement all non-subscribe queries once we are auto- generating the binding code. (currently the apis are hand rolled).

-The goal is to include an interface that provides a listing of all services, their parameters and javadoc description.
-Currently users will need to read the java javadoc and then try the request and see if it has been ported.

 Api calls that return exactly one result (getXByName, getXByUuid) will return just that object.
 Optional returns or lists will return a list of results with the name "results".